Hassan-Ibrahim-1/go-ssg/README.md

 To build your project use `go-ssg build`.

 Use the `--draft` flag to enable/disable the inclusion of drafts in the development server or the final build.

+### Known Bugs

+* Files can't have whitespace or other weird characters in them.
+* Blogs aren't sorted by date.